 Winnipeg is a critical transportation centre between Vancouver and Toronto, and it’s the only major city between Thunder Bay and Vancouver with direct rail connections to the United States.
 The city also boasts a celebrated new airport that continues to win accolades, and some of Canada's biggest trucking firms are headquartered here.

-Parked at the intersection of key trade and transportation corridors heading in all directions, Winnipeg is also home to CentrePort Canada, the nation’s first inland port complete with foreign trade zone benefits.
+Parked at the intersection of key trade and transportation corridors heading in all directions, Winnipeg is also home to CentrePort Canada, North America's largest inland port, which boasts foreign trade zone benefits.
 This 20,000-acre initiative expedites the movement of goods economically and efficiently to North American, Asian and European markets.